n0j/n0j.github.io/_drafts/2018-10-31-rce-cornucopia.md

 ![RCE Cornucopia](/img/rce-cornucopia/rce3-001.png)

 With our ability to chain commands pretty well defeated, let's try [command substitution](http://www.tldp.org/LDP/abs/html/commandsub.html).
-It is what it sounds like - replace a command with it's output on the commandline.
+It is what it sounds like - replace a command with it's output on the command line.
 A simple example,

 ![RCE Cornucopia](/img/rce-cornucopia/rce3-005.png)

-Trying command substition using backticks,
+Trying command substitution using back-ticks,

 ```
 http://127.0.0.1:8083/index.php?domain=`cat%20/tmp/flag.txt`&submit=Lookup